Updated April 6, 2018

 Final Wrap Up

 I’m in serious Disney depression writing this post.
 Disney planning feels a bit like wedding planning and my big day has come and gone.
 I’m now the sad mother of the bride, feeling left behind and without a purpose in life.
 Might be time for some intensive therapy.
-I’ll be back at Disneyland in a month, but I’m feeling super sad that my WDW planning is over.
+I’ll be back at Disneyland soon, but I’m feeling super sad that my WDW planning is over.
 The struggle is real, friends.

 And, my “only Disney World trip ever” might just turn into another.
 I have always suggested we had no reason to fly across the nation to Disney World when we live an hour from Disneyland.
 But, the parks were just so impressive and I want to do it all again since I’m more familiar with each.
 Time will tell!